Fundamental British Values are actively promoted at St. Andrew’s through our school curriculum, school policies and the ethos of the school.

 - Children are encouraged to explore the values and expectations behind the laws which govern and protect the UK and which are reflected in the St. Andrew’s Home School Agreement

 - Our PSCHE curriculum covers a variety of aspects including rights & responsibilities, drugs awareness and how to keep yourself safe

-- Visits from authorities such as the Police, RNLI and Magistrates are regular parts of our calendar and help reinforce this message.
+- Visits from authorities such as the Police and RNLI are regular parts of our calendar and help reinforce this message.

 - Year 6 participate in a range of transition activities that develop their life skills, awareness of dangers within society and keeping themselves safe, prior to moving on to secondary school.